exponea/exponea-ios-sdk/Documentation/FLUSH.md

 ## 🔍 Flush events

-> By default, Exponea SDK automatically takes care of flushing events to the Exponea API (using the `.automatic` mode).
+> By default, Exponea SDK automatically takes care of flushing events to the Exponea API (using the `.immediate` mode), flushing the data as soon as it is tracked and/or when the application is backgrounded.
 >
 > This feature can be turned off setting the property FlushMode to `.manual`.
 Be careful when turning automatic flushing off, because if you do then you need to manually flush the data every time there is something to flush.